-Fred Cook advised, and the management compensation committee and Mr. Greifeld agreed, that the terms of the original employment agreement were sufficient in most respects (base salary, benefits and short-term incentives) and should be amended rather than replaced with respect to those terms.
+Cook & Co. advised, and the management compensation committee and Mr. Greifeld agreed, that the terms of the original employment agreement were sufficient in most respects (base salary, benefits and short-term incentives) and should be amended rather than replaced with respect to those terms.
 With respect to long-term incentive compensation, the committee believed that a high percentage of equity compensation should be "at risk" through stock options and other equity grants that have no value unless Nasdaq's stock price is above the exercise price after the options vest or Nasdaq meets other performance requirements for the award.
-The committee requested additional proposals in this regard and met several times in the second half of 2006 to discuss and ultimately approve the amended and restated employment agreement.

-The terms of the amended and restated employment agreement with Mr. Greifeld are substantially similar to the terms of his prior agreement, except that, under the amended and restated agreement, the terms for vesting and exercise of Mr. Greifeld's restricted stock awards and stock options were extended in certain termination scenarios.
+The terms of the amended and restated employment agreement with Mr. Greifeld, as approved by the committee, are substantially similar to the terms of his prior employment agreement, except that, under the amended and restated agreement, Mr. Greifeld's PSUs and stock options would continue to vest for a longer period of time and the period in which he could exercise vested awards would be extended in certain termination scenarios.
+By extending the vesting for these awards, the committee intended to align the interests of shareholders with those of Mr. Greifeld for a longer period of time and provide incentives to Mr. Greifeld to continue to build shareholder value through and beyond the date of any termination.
 The amended and restated agreement also increased the amounts that Mr. Greifeld will receive if his employment is terminated following a change in control of the company.

 In connection with the amended and restated employment agreement, Mr. Greifeld received two forms of equity award.
 First, he received a stock option grant for 960,000 shares of Nasdaq's common stock.
 This option has a 10-year term and an exercise price of \$35.92 per share, which is equal to the closing price of Nasdaq's common stock on the date of grant, December 13, 2006.
 The option vests over a six-year period.
-The management compensation committee determined that it was appropriate to "front load" these options rather than provide smaller annual grants because front loading at the start of the employment term eliminates incentives for the CEO to influence the timing of potential value-creating events based on the grant schedule.
+The management compensation committee determined that it was appropriate to "front load" this option grant (that is, provide a single larger one-time grant rather than a series of smaller annual grants over several years) because front loading at the start of the employment term eliminates incentives for the CEO to influence the timing of potential value-creating events based on the grant schedule.

-Second, Mr. Greifeld will be granted 80,000 performance share units annually for four years.
+Second, Mr. Greifeld will be granted 80,000 PSUs annually for four years.
 Each annual grant will be subject to continued employment and a three-year performance period.
-For example, the 80,000 units granted in 2007 will be subject to a performance period from January 2007 until December 2009.
+For example, the 80,000 units granted in 2007 are subject to a performance period from January 2007 until December 2009 and the 80,000 units granted in 2008 are subject to a performance period from January 2008 to December 2010.
 At the end of the performance period, Mr. Greifeld may earn from 0% to 150% of the 80,000 shares granted, depending upon the attainment of goals established by the management compensation committee.
-The management compensation committee approved performance share units, which are shares of restricted stock that are forfeited if Nasdaq does not meet the performance goals set by the committee, in order to further encourage long-term performance and to gain favorable tax treatment of the grant.
+The management compensation committee determined to use PSUs, where economic value is forfeited if Nasdaq does not meet the performance goals set by the committee, in order to further encourage long-term performance and to secure favorable tax treatment for the award.

-The award is conditioned upon and subject to approval by Nasdaq's stockholders of performance-related criteria and related amendments to the Equity Plan, which, among other things, will secure the tax deductibility of payments made pursuant to the grant of performance share units under Section 162(m) of the Code.
-Such approval will be sought at the annual meeting.
-For further information, see "Proposal III-Approve Amended and Restated Equity Plan."
+The PSU awards were conditioned upon and subject to approval by Nasdaq's stockholders of performance-related criteria and related amendments to the Equity Plan, which, among other things, secured the tax deductibility of payments made pursuant to the grant of performance share units under Section 162(m) of the Code.
+Such approval was sought and obtained at the 2007 annual meeting.